iainkfraser/PageRank/README.md

 algorithm.
 It is unrealistic because

 1) It uses adjacency matrices
 2) Matrices are in RAM
 3) No optimisations on matrix/vector operations ( e.g. cache oblivious from #sundayfun #article1 )

 Having said that, it has the PageRank implementation and the plain eigenvector algorithm for homogeneous Markov chains.
+For more info please read the associated article at iainkfraser.blogspot.co.uk coming out 6th Feb 2013 titled Surfendipity.

-For more info please read the associated article at iainkfraser.blogspot.co.uk coming out 6th Feb 2013.
+The algorithm is applied to RFC citations.
+The results of running it on the latest RFCs on Feb 10 2013 are stored in pagerank.txt and order_pagerank.txt.
+The integer is the rfc number and the floating point is the PageRank value.